-- If you suspect that your child may be unhappy at school, you should contact the school as soon as possible so that you can work with them to resolve any difficulties. - If your child is ill or absent for any other reason, contact the school on the first day of absence. - Follow the school's procedures for notifying absence, and always let the school know of any days that your child is unable to attend. - Make sure your child arrives at school on time. - Take an interest in your child's education. - Ask them about their day and praise and encourage their achievements at school. - Co-operate with any support, such as a Parenting Contract offered by the school or Local Authority.
+- If you suspect that your child may be unhappy at school, you should contact the school as soon as possible so that you can work with them to resolve any difficulties. - If your child is ill or absent for any other reason, contact the school on the first day of absence. - Follow the school's procedures for notifying absence, and always let the school know of any days that your child is unable to attend. - Make sure your child arrives at school on time for both the morning and afternoon sessions. - Take an interest in your child's education. - Ask them about their day and praise and encourage their achievements at school. - Co-operate with any support, such as a Parenting Contract offered by the school or Local Authority.